10 Best Performance Nitrous Oxide Bottle Components

 Safety Equipment and Compliance

 Blow-down tubes and pressure-relief hardware are not optional for most sanctioned racing.
-A blow-down tube vents over-pressure gas safely outside the cabin, protecting both the driver and interior components.
+A properly routed blow-down tube vents over-pressure gas safely outside the cabin, protecting both the driver and interior components.
 DOT approval on the cylinder itself is equally important; non-DOT tanks may be refused at filling stations and are generally prohibited at organized events.
-Inspect the manufacture date and re-certification requirements before purchase, because aluminum cylinders must be hydrostatically tested at regular intervals.
+Inspect the manufacture date and re-certification requirements before purchase, since aluminum cylinders must be hydrostatically tested at regular intervals.

 Installation and Setup Considerations